 Serve

-History of the Boulevardier Cocktail
+History of the Boulevardier

-The Boulevardier cocktail recipe was invented in the 1920s by an American writer living in Paris.
+The Boulevardier recipe was invented in the 1920s by an American writer living in Paris.
 Erskine Gwynne was a young man-about-town who spent his days hobnobbing with the socialites in Paris.
 When he wasn’t flitting from brunches and lunches to dinners and cocktail parties, he founded a magazine inspired by The New Yorker called The Boulevardier.

 Variations

 Negroni lovers will tell you that the Boulevardier is a riff on it, and Boulevardier lovers will tell you the opposite.
 We’re here to tell you, who cares!
 Because they are both ridiculously good.
 Where the Italian Negroni is bittersweet with bracing herbal and citrus notes, the Boulevardier is round, warm, and spicy with a lingering oaky finish.
-For two cocktails with two thirds of the same ingredients, they couldn’t be further apart in flavor.
+For two cocktails with two-thirds of the same ingredients, they couldn’t be further apart in flavor.
 If you’d like to try a whiskey version, just replace the bourbon with your favorite brand.

-When to serve
+When to serve a Boulevardier

 Also see: 15 Cocktails with Vermouth for Sophisticated Sipping